 If you have been completed a deferred sentence or served your sentence for conviction of a crime, you have paid your dues.
 The lingering criminal record can force you to deal with the consequences of a mistake long after you have moved beyond the circumstances that led to your arrest.
-When you want to leave the past behind you, filing a petition for expungement of your record can give you a fresh start.
+When you want to leave the past behind you, filing a petition with the State of Oklahoma for expungement of your record can give you a fresh start.

-In order to have a full expungement of your criminal history, you must meet specified criteria outlined under 22 O.S. § 18-19.
-These statutes explain the qualifications and procedures for a full record expungement in Oklahoma.
+In order to seal your Oklahoma criminal record, you must meet specified criteria outlined under 22 O.S. § 18-19.
+These statutes explain the qualifications and procedures in Oklahoma.

-More people will qualify for a Section 991(c) expungement than a Section 18/19 expungement; however, the two are not mutually exclusive.
-If you would like to clear your record, consulting an expungement lawyer is the first step.
-An attorney can examine your record to determine the type of expungement for which you qualify, and he knows the procedure for quickly and properly petitioning the court for an expungement of your court records or criminal history.
+More people will qualify for a Section 991(c) than a Section 18/19; however, the two are not mutually exclusive.
+If you would like to clear your record, consulting a qualified lawyer is the first step.
+An attorney can examine your file to determine the best option for which you qualify, and he knows the procedure for quickly and properly petitioning the court for an expungement of your court records or criminal history.